PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 handle (scan frequency X scan size).

 Typical setups are described below.
-The currently recommended setup is to leave both parameters at 0 if timestamp accuracy and jitter is not a concern, otherwise `transport udp`, `timesync_interval 0` and `timesync_period 10000`.
+The currently recommended setup is to leave `timesync_method` at its default (2), choose `transport udp` and `timesync_period 10000`.

 Feedback is welcome!

+#### Method 0: No conversion

+The timestamp from sensor is just numerically converted into ROS time.
+That is, for example, if the sensor was just powered on, you'd expect just a few seconds here.
+This does not conform to the `msgs/LaserScan` specification and therefore should be chosen only if you only do your own custom processing of the messages.

+    timesync_method:   0

-#### No averaging
+#### Method 1: Just packet evaluation time, no averaging

-Just set timestamp in ROS LaserScan to reception time of first scan packet minus the time needed to measure the points contained in that packet, so it is somewhat near the moment when the first point was acquired.
+Just set timestamp in ROS LaserScan to evaluation time of first scan packet minus the time needed to measure the points contained in that packet, so it is somewhat near the moment when the first point was acquired.

-Uncertainties: All delays and jitter described in "Scan data packet reception time" directly affect the timestamp in output.
+Uncertainties: All delays and jitter described in "Scan data packet evalution time" directly affect the timestamp in output.
 Expect several milliseconds of jitter in the resulting LaserScan timestamps.

-    timesync_interval: 0
-    timesync_period:   0
+    timesync_method:   1
     timesync_off_usec: 0

-#### Smoothed from packet reception time
+#### Method 2: Smoothed from packet evaluation time

-The packet reception time vs. sensor time information is collected and used to compute average offset and slope of PC time compared to sensor time.
+The packet evaluation time vs. sensor time information is collected and used to compute average offset and slope of PC time compared to sensor time.
 The result is used to convert timestamps from sensor to ROS time.